gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/share/messages/redirected-to-complex.md

 `id`.
 Following the redirected view now returns multiple results, effectively making the to-one association a to-many association.

-Visualizing the tables with a bit of data, this issues becomes obvious:
+Visualizing the tables with a bit of data, this issue becomes obvious:

 ```markdown
 Main                        Secondary